dct2012/4wm/README.md

     * add keyboard use.
   * pretty print.
     * make sure it also works for messengers other than dzen2.
-  * Add a command to invert the current windows color.
+  * add a command to invert the current windows color.

 ***MISC***
   * Overall organization.